kkapelon/codepipes-blog/_posts/2020-08-31-wrong-company.md

 category: people
 ---

+Originally published in [JAXenter](https://jaxenter.com/) issue of December 2018 and reposted here with permission.

 Passing the interview process and landing a new job is always an overwhelming experience.
 This is especially true if you are also a recent graduate and this is your first job.
 You are filled